rstudio/rstudio-conf-2022-program/bringing-people-together/model-migration-excel-to-r.md

 talk_id: 22024
 talk_slug: model-migration-excel-to-r
 talk_type: regular
+talk_tags: [interop, modeling, story]
 session_slug: bringing-people-together
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Model Migration: from Excel to R
+talk_title: "Model Migration: from Excel to R"
 # A short version of the title, suitable for small displays
 talk_title_short: Model Migration
 # A link to your talk's materials, when ready